nisarga3/Interview-Preparation/Interview Experience/Interview-Oracle-5thsept.md

 ### Role: CAGBU

 #### Round1: Technical
-- Introduce yourself by focussing more on the technical aspect
+- Introduce yourself by focusing more on the technical aspect
 - What language do you code in?
 - what's your favourite subject
 - Write a snippet of code representing inheritance